A Guide to Test Metrics for Functional & Automation Testing

 • Formula: (Number of Defects Found / Total Number of Tests Conducted) *100

-• Why It Matters: This measure is essential for assessing how well your test cases work.
-While a low rate can mean that your test cases are not sufficiently covering the functionality or edge cases, a high defect detection rate indicates that your tests are comprehensive and capable of identifying problems.
-Teams can improve their test cases and focus on parts of the application that need additional testing by reviewing this approach.
+• Why It Matters: It is a crucial measure of how well your test cases perform.
+You have low defect detection rates suggesting that your test cases are not adequately covering functionality or edge cases, while high defect detection rates mean your tests cover well and find defects.
+This method can further aid teams in revising test cases to focus attention on parts of the application that require more testing.

 3. Requirement Coverage: The number of requirements that have been tested is recorded by requirement coverage, a specific category of test coverage.